Colin97/OpenShape_code/README.md

 You can try the online [demo](https://huggingface.co/spaces/OpenShape/openshape-demo), which currently supports: (a) 3D shape classification (LVIS categories and user-uploaded texts), (b) 3D shape retrieval (from text, image, and 3D point clouds), (c) point cloud captioning, and (d) point cloud based image generation.

 The demo is built with [streamlit](https://streamlit.io).
 If you encounter "connection error", please try to clear your browser cache or use the incognito model.

-The code for the demo can be found from [here](https://huggingface.co/OpenShape/openshape-demo-support/tree/main) and [here](https://huggingface.co/spaces/OpenShape/openshape-demo/tree/main).
+The code for the demo can be found [here](https://huggingface.co/OpenShape/openshape-demo-support) and [here](https://huggingface.co/spaces/OpenShape/openshape-demo/tree/main).
+The support library [[README]](https://huggingface.co/OpenShape/openshape-demo-support) also serves as an inference library for models with PointBERT backbone.

 ## Checkpoints